MicrosoftDocs/visualstudio-docs/mac/editorconfig.md

 ![after editorconfig settings have been applied](media/editorconfig-image5.png)

-For more information on available EditorConfig settings, see the [.NET coding convention settings for EditorConfig](../visualstudio/ide/editorconfig-code-style-settings-reference.md) article and the [Supported Properties](http://editorconfig.org/#supported-properties) section on the official documentation.
+For more information on available EditorConfig settings, see the [.NET coding convention settings for EditorConfig](~/visualstudio/ide/editorconfig-code-style-settings-reference.md) article and the [Supported Properties](http://editorconfig.org/#supported-properties) section on the official documentation.

 ## Override EditorConfig Settings

 It's possible to have more than one `.editorconfig` file in each directory.
 Visual Studio for Mac reads `.editorconfig` files from top to bottom in the solution, adding and overriding settings as it goes.
-This means that the settings in the `.editorconfig` _closest_ to the file you are editing will take precedence.
+This means that the settings in the `.editorconfig` _closest_ to the file you're editing will take precedence.

 If you want to ensure that _no_ settings from any higher-level `.editorconfig` files are applied to this part of the codebase, add the `root=true` property to the top of the lower-level `.editorconfig` file: